 Just in the last several days, Donald Trump — appearing as disheveled, confused, sickly, and beyond the pale as ever — said he will consider banning contraceptives nationwide, posted a campaign video with a reference to creating a “Unified Reich,” admitted he hid at least four classified documents in his bedroom while the FBI was in his house searching for them, and in his most unhinged moment made the insane accusation that President Biden tried to kill him.

 Courage has always been in short supply in politics, but Republicans’ ongoing, cowardly abdication long ago crossed the line into sedition and betrayal of our nation.
-I never imagined the end of the GOP would be so severe or calamitous, or that Americans would so willingly follow it over the edge.
+I never imagined the end of the GOP would be so severe or calamitous, or that Americans would so willingly follow it, and Trump as their king, right over the edge.

 If Trump was just one person, he’d be a grotesque cartoon.
-But it’s not just Trump, it’s the degenerates hoping to ride his coattails into autocratic power, many for a second time, that are truly worrisome for the future of our nation, and if our nation may survive at all.
+But it’s not just Trump, it’s the degenerates riding his coattails into autocratic power with him, many for a second time, that are truly worrisome for the future of our nation.
+That is, if our nation may survive at all.

 To that end, comments made by Spartacus Olsson at the conclusion of his War Against Humanity entry on the death spasm of Nazi Germany, part of the excellent week-by-week World War II in Real Time series produced by TimeGhost History, takes on additional meaning in his warning against right-wing strongmen with all the answers for fabricated rage.
 In summing up how the Nazi regime turned on its citizens in the face of its apocalyptic defeat in the spring of 1945, Olsson said this on the ultimate cowardice of the Nazis: